xcart/xcart-docs/_pages/kb_en/shipping/carrier-calculated_shipping_rates.md

 6. Make sure the shipping method you have configured is active.

-7. Make sure you have specified your company address in the store's settings.
+7. Make sure you have specified your ship-from address in the store's settings.
-    When calculating shipping rates for an order, the carrier's shipping rate service will use this information as the origin address where the order will be shipped from.
+    When calculating shipping rates for an order, the carrier's shipping rate service will use this information as the origin address from which the order will be shipped.
 For more info on how to set up your company address, see the article {% link "Specifying your company's identity and contact information" ref_HcSs9eFL %}.

 8. Make sure that all products that will be shipped using the shipping method you configured:
     *   have the option **Requires shipping** (in older X-Cart versions - **Shippable**) enabled;